Clffordojuka/IMAGE_RECOGNITION-WITH-TENSORFLOW/README.md

 ## 🧠 Model Overview

 The model is a Convolutional Neural Network (CNN) built with TensorFlow/Keras.
+It includes **BatchNormalization**, pooling, and fully connected layers.

 It is trained and saved using: